Does your expensive Jet Engine get corroded while in storage?

-Corrosion can be eliminated by controlling the moisture levels to less than 45% RH at ambient condition in the storage area.
+Corrosion can be eliminated by controlling the moisture levels to less than 45% RH at ambient conditions in the storage area.
 Humidity control by dehumidifying such storage areas ensures that the engines in storage do not get corroded.

-Bry-Air Dehumidifiers can maintain RH as low as 1% or even lower at a constant level, regardless of ambient conditions during production, processing, storage and packaging.
+Bry-Air Dehumidifiers can maintain RH as low as 1% or even lower at a constant level, regardless of ambient conditions during production, processing, storage, and packaging.

 Upgraded Manufacturing Processes

 Bry-Air Dehumidifiers help reduce the relative humidity to the desired constant level, by removing moisture from the air, most effectively and economically.
-They can be successfully used, for a wide range of applications, in industrial manufacturing, processing, drying, storage and packaging.
+They can be successfully used, for a wide range of applications, in industrial manufacturing, processing, drying, storage, and packaging.